Towards a patient-centred EU mandate: Health policy with and for patients

 The High-Level Policy Event "Towards a patient-centred EU mandate: Health policy with and for patients" took place on October 16th, 2024, in Brussels, Belgium.
 The event marked a step toward enhancing patient representation in healthcare policymaking, reaffirming the commitment to prioritise the voices of patients in every aspect of health policy development.

-The High-Level Policy Event began with some introductory words from Marco Greco (President of the EPF), who outlined the aims of the #Vote4Patients election campaign and opened a discussion on the definition of a patient organisations, mentioning that EPF had defined a series of criteria to complement the definition of the European Medicines Agency (transparency, legitimacy, democracy, representativeness, accountability and consultation).
+The High-Level Policy Event began with some introductory words from Marco Greco (President of EPF), who outlined the aims of the #Vote4Patients election campaign and opened a discussion on the definition of a patient organisations, mentioning that EPF had defined a series of criteria to complement the definition of the European Medicines Agency (transparency, legitimacy, democracy, representativeness, accountability and consultation).
 Stella Kyriakides (European Commissioner for Health and Food Safety) then presented the work of the European Commission, stressing that ‘the voice of patients must be heard if we are to build the resilient, people-centred healthcare systems we seek’.
-Hans Kluge (Regional Director for Europe, World Health Organization) concluded the opening remarks by stressing the importance of patients' lived experience and the role they play in shaping their healthcare.
+Dr Hans Kluge (Regional Director for Europe, World Health Organization) concluded the opening remarks by stressing the importance of patients' lived experience and the role they play in shaping their healthcare.

 The first fireside chat with Members of the European Parliament Adam Jarubas, Andras Kulja and Ondřej Dostál was an opportunity to reflect on topics such as access to medicines, health literacy and patients’ rights.
-With regard to access to medicines, MEP Adam Jarubas (European People's Party, Poland) pointed out that geography (East or West) was not the only factor to be taken into account, but also the size of a country's market - larger countries having faster access to medicines.
-On the subject of health literacy, András Kulja MEP (European People's Party, Hungary) drew on his experience as a health influencer and health professional to stress the importance of communicating with patients in lay language and translating complicated medical concepts.
+Regarding access to medicines, MEP Adam Jarubas (European People's Party, Poland) pointed out that geography (East or West) was not the only factor to be taken into account, but also the size of a country's market - larger countries having faster access to medicines.
+On the subject of health literacy, MEP András Kulja (European People's Party, Hungary) drew on his experience as a health influencer and health professional to stress the importance of communicating with patients in lay language and translating complicated medical concepts.
 Finally, on the subject of patients‘ rights, MEP Ondřej Dostál (Non-attached Member, Czech Republic) drew on his experience as a lawyer to point out that patients’ rights are not the same on paper as in reality.

-The second fireside chat with Members of the European Parliament Vytenis Povilas Andriukaitis, Katerina Konečná, Stine Bosse and Tilly Metz was an opportunity to reflect on topics such as health technology assessment, antimicrobial resistance, the revision of the pharmaceutical legislation and EU health funding.
+The second fireside chat with Members of the European Parliament Vytenis Povilas Andriukaitis, Katerina Konečná, Stine Bosse and Tilly Metz was an opportunity to reflect on topics such as health technology assessment, antimicrobial resistance (AMR), the revision of the pharmaceutical legislation and EU health funding.
 MEP Tilly Metz (Greens, Luxembourg) returned to the challenges ahead with the negotiations on the next multiannual financial framework and the scenario of a possible merger of European projects into the Competitiveness Fund.
-MEP Vytenis Povilas Andriukaitis (Socialists & Democrats, Lithuania) spoke about a problem he has worked on actively as Health Commissioner, antimicrobial resistance, for which he recommended increased efforts in vaccination and a common methodology for evaluating antimicrobials.
+MEP Vytenis Povilas Andriukaitis (Socialists & Democrats, Lithuania) spoke about a problem he has worked on actively as Health Commissioner, AMR, for which he recommended increased efforts in vaccination and a common methodology for evaluating antimicrobials.
 MEP Stine Bosse (Renew, Denmark) also commented on antimicrobial resistance (AMR) and the need to involve cancer patient organisations in this issue, given the impact of AMR on cancer treatments.
-As antimicrobial resistance is also part of pharmaceutical legislation, MEP Kateřina Konečná (Non-attached, Czech Republic) also addressed this topic and presented her views for the new mandate on the pharmaceutical legislation, mentioning in particular some progress made on a shortage reporting mechanism for patients.
+As AMR is also part of the pharmaceutical legislation, MEP Kateřina Konečná (Non-attached, Czech Republic) also addressed this topic and presented her views for the new mandate on the pharmaceutical legislation, mentioning in particular some progress made on a shortage reporting mechanism for patients.

-Natasha Azzopardi Muscat (Director of the Division of Country Health Policies and Systems, WHO Europe) and Anca Toma (Executive Director of the EPF) closed the event.
-Natasha Azzopardi Muscat recalled the importance of multi-stakeholder cooperation for the WHO and invited patients to transform our health systems.
+Dr Natasha Azzopardi Muscat (Director of the Division of Country Health Policies and Systems, WHO Europe) and Anca Toma (Executive Director of EPF) closed the event.
+Dr Natasha Azzopardi Muscat recalled the importance of multi-stakeholder cooperation for WHO and invited patients to transform our health systems.
 Anca Toma closed the #Vote4Patients election campaign, launched in February 2024, and outlined some prospects for the future of EPF's work, including a barometer measuring patient involvement across European countries.